 Changing your major

-- Major changes only occur prior to an NSO.
-You cannot change your major during or after your NSO.
+- Major changes must be requested prior to your NSO.
+You cannot change your major after you haved attended your NSO.

 - You cannot request to change your major to a major you originally applied to but were denied.

 - In order to successfully change into a new major, you must meet admissions requirements for specific majors.

 If you are seeking to change your major, you must do so at least 10 business days before your NSO.

 - If you are unable to submit a major change by the above date, you will have a final opportunity to request a new major the morning of your orientation session.

 - International students may not request a major change due to I-20 implications.

 - To submit a change of major request, please email firstname.lastname@example.org.
 Be sure to indicate your first and last name, myUH Id number, your current major and the major you are requesting to change into.